KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/prescribed_derivative_tests/README.md

 # Prescribed derivatives

+The following tests are an adaptation of a model provided by [Muhammed Furkan](https://github.com/muhammedfurkanyilmaz).

 The tests in this folder assert that prescribed derivatives are applied correctly to the models and are not overwritten.
 The
 three derivatives that are prescribed in these tests are acceleration, velocity and dt_water_pressure (the time